ubccr/coldfront/docs/admin-guide/billing.md

 ## Setting Up Billing

-Billing needs three things before an invoice can be generated: rates, free allowances, and discounts.
+Billing needs two things before an invoice can be generated: billable sources and rates.
+Optionally free allowances and discounts can also be configured.

+### Billable Sources

+ColdFront's billing app prices allocations from **billing sources**.
+A billing source is a model whose instances represent something billable — for example a `StorageQuota` (billed per TB) or a `SlurmAccount` (billed per SU).
+Billable sources are registered using the `register_billing_source` method from the ColdFront registry.
+ColdFront comes with the following built-in sources:

+- `StorageQuota`, scoped to `StorageResource`, billing `hard_limit_bytes`.
+- `SlurmAccount` (scoped to `SlurmCluster`), billing `service_units`.
+- `SlurmQOS` (allows you to bill for access to a QOS).

+Plugins can also override these built-ins or register [custom billing sources](../plugins/billing.md).

 ### Rates